fiberplane/fpx/packages/source-analysis/README.md

 In order to capture/store information about other code the packages uses two other data structures:

 - `SourceReference` This is a reference to section of code (like a function, a constant, etc).
-A source reference, is
+A source reference can refer to one or more `SourceReference` as well as one or more `ModuleReferences`
-- `ModuleReference` this represents a link to another file/external package and is typically (a part) of an import statement.
+- A `ModuleReference` represents a link to another file/external package and is source code (part of) an import statement.

 All data structures (apart from `ModuleReference` can contain references to either modules or source references).

+## Analysis

+## Open issues:

+* Test if path aliases (`compilerOptions.paths`) actually work (https://www.typescriptlang.org/tsconfig/#paths)
+* ensure export statements are included in the generated result.
+Right now for instance apps are found, but we don't really check if/how they are exported, cases where a variable declared and the export is done elsewhere are probably not covered.